rust-lang/rust/src/doc/rustc/src/platform-support/apple-ios-macabi.md

 ### OS version

-The minimum supported version is iOS 13.1.
+The minimum supported version is iOS 13.1 on x86 and 14.0 on Aarch64.

 This can be raised per-binary by changing the deployment target. `rustc` respects the common environment variables used by Xcode to do so, in this